Dushivam/Test/README.md

 - **xUnit and Moq**: A popular testing frameworks for .NET, used to create unit tests for the project to ensure code reliability and functionality.

+C:\Users\DJAIPALSINGH\.nuget\packages\nswag.annotations\14.1.0\
+C:\Users\DJAIPALSINGH\.nuget\packages\nswag.aspnetcore\14.1.0\
 ---

 ## ➕ Additional Features

 In addition to core functionality, the **Blog API Project** includes several extra features that enhance usability, maintainability, and ease of deployment.

 - **Docker Support**: The API is fully Dockerized, allowing easy deployment across different environments with consistent behavior.
-This enables the application to be run in a container with minimal configuration, making it ideal for cloud deployment.
+This enables the application to be run in a container with minimal configuration.

 - **Swagger Documentation**: Swagger is integrated to auto-generate API documentation and provide an interactive interface at `/swagger`.
 This interface allows users to test endpoints directly, making it easier for developers and users to understand the available functionality.

+- **Search and Filtering**: The API includes search and filtering capabilities on the `GET /api/BlogPosts` endpoint.
+Users can filter blog posts by `title`, `author`, and published `date range` (using `startDate` and `endDate` query parameters).
+This feature enables targeted queries, making it easier to retrieve relevant data based on specific criteria.

+  **Example Usage**:
+  - `GET /api/BlogPosts?title=MyTitle` — Retrieve posts with titles containing "MyTitle".
+  - `GET /api/BlogPosts?author=AuthorName` — Retrieve posts by a specific author.
+  - `GET /api/BlogPosts?startDate=2023-01-01&endDate=2023-12-31` — Retrieve posts published within a specified date range.
+  - Combination of filters is also supported, e.g., `GET /api/BlogPosts?title=MyTitle&author=AuthorName&startDate=2023-01-01&endDate=2023-12-31`.

 ---